-Until 1854, Winnerl was not able to build any of the 8 digit machines (a minimum for any professional usage) that had been ordered, but until late 1850s about thirty handmade copies of Arithmaurel were produced in his workshop, and several devices managed to survive to our time.
-Unfortunately the construction of the machine was too complex for the technology of the middle of the 19th century.
-The devices were expensive, fragile and error-prone, so they were not competitive to the simpler, but cheap and reliable calculating machines of Colmar
+Until 1854, Winnerl was not able to build any of the 8-digit machines (a minimum for any professional usage) that had been ordered, but until the late 1850s about thirty handmade copies of Arithmaurel were produced in his workshop, and several devices managed to survive to our time.
+Unfortunately, the construction of the machine was too complex for the technology of the middle of the 19th century.
+The devices were expensive, fragile, and error-prone, so they were not competitive with the simpler, but cheap and reliable calculating machines of Colmar

-The dimensions of the machine are: 20,5 x 18,2 x 29 cm.
-Materials used are: bronze, enamel plates and mahogany (for body).
+The dimensions of the machine are 20,5 x 18,2 x 29 cm.
+Materials used are bronze, enamel plates, and mahogany (for the body).

 The Arithmaurel of Maurel and Jayet

 The calculating mechanism is based on the stepped drum of Leibniz.
 The multiplicand is entered by means of the stems in the upper part of the machine.
-Pulling or pushing these stems, the stepped drums in the box will be moved, so different number of teeth will be contacted by the calculating mechanism during the rotation of the handle.
-The multiplier is entered by means of the four keys in the lower part of the machine, and can be seen in the four dials near the keys.
-On the dials are inscribed two rows of digits (from 0 to 9) in the left and right part of the dial.
-First half is used during the division, while the other—during the multiplication.
+Pulling or pushing these stems, the stepped drums in the box will be moved, so different numbers of teeth will be contacted by the calculating mechanism during the rotation of the handle.
+The multiplier is entered by means of the four keys in the lower part of the machine and can be seen in the four dials near the keys.
+On the dials are inscribed two rows of digits (from 0 to 9) on the left and right parts of the dial.
+The first half is used during the division, while the other part is used during the multiplication.
 After entering of the multiplicand and multiplier, by rotating the handle on the right side of the box, the calculating mechanism and drums will make one revolution and the result can be seen in the central dials.
-The upper row of dials is for storing of the intermediate result during the multiplication of more then 2 numbers.
+The upper row of dials is for storing of the intermediate result during the multiplication of more than two numbers.

-The described in the patent machine can be used for multiplication of 8-digit to 4-digit numbers, the result mechanism is also 8-digit.
-There are also machines with different number of positions.
+The described in the patent machine can be used for the multiplication of 8-digit to 4-digit numbers, the result mechanism is also 8-digit.
+There are also machines with a different number of positions.

-According to a book from 1853, using the Arithmaurel a multiplication of two 8-digit numbers can be done for 18 seconds, while division of 15-digit to 8-digit number can be done for 24 seconds, which was a remarkable calculating speed at that time.
+According to a book from 1853, using the Arithmaurel a multiplication of two 8-digit numbers can be done for 18 seconds, while the division of 15-digit to 8-digit numbers can be done for 24 seconds, which was a remarkable calculating speed at that time.